mralanlee/suede/README.md

-# Seude
+# Medium Roast
+---
-Seude is a module, inspired by [dotenv](https://github.com/motdotla/dotenv), for loading environment variables from a `seude.env.json` file into `process.env`.
+Seude is a module, inspired by [dotenv](https://github.com/motdotla/dotenv), for loading environment variables from a `medium.env.json` file into `process.env`.
 The difference is that you must declare the environment for the imported function so that it could do a lookup in the JSON file to load any required environment variables.

 ## Install
+---
-`npm install seude  `
+`npm install mediumroast  `
 or
-`yarn add seude`
+`yarn add mediumroast`

-Create a seude.env.json file and add specific variables needed in JSON relative to the root property.
+Create a medium.env.json file and add specific variables needed in JSON relative to the root property.

 Example:
 ```json